The Death and Disability Plan enables employees to protect their income and their loved ones if the unexpected happens.

 The Board of Pensions self-funds the Death and Disability Plan, primarily from investments in the Balanced Investment Portfolio.
 The plan includes the following:

-The Death and Disability Plan is paid 100 percent by the employer.
-Dues for this coverage are 1 percent of effective salary if offered with Defined Benefit Pension Plan enrollment, or 2.5 percent of effective salary if offered without the Defined Benefit Pension Plan.
+The Death and Disability Plan is paid 100% by the employer.
+Dues for this coverage are 1% of effective salary if provided with Defined Benefit Pension Plan enrollment, or 2.5% of effective salary if provided without the Defined Benefit Pension Plan.

-If you currently offer benefits through the Benefits Plan of the Presbyterian Church (U.S.A.), you may elect this benefit when you update your Employer Agreement on Benefits Connect for the following year.
-Employer Agreements are usually available for updating beginning in July through October.
+If you currently offer benefits through the Benefits Plan of the Presbyterian Church (U.S.A.), you may elect this benefit when you update your Employer Agreement for the following year.